lobotomoe/blog/content/blog/if/index.md

 - To solve "big problem" not always we need the majority of people.
 - Solution of "big problem" often required big risk.
 - Most people are not ready to take this (big) risk.
-- To reduce risk to near-zero level we must solve Byzantine generals problem.
+- To reduce risk to near-zero level we must solve Byzantine generals problem (how to reach an agreement without trust).
-- We should find the way to use nature-of-the-human for protocol execution.
+- We should find the way to use human nature for protocol execution.

 ## References